mccright/rand-notes/Poverty-guideline-income-levels.md

 Data from: https://www.healthcare.gov/glossary/federal-poverty-level-fpl/

-## Maximum Income to Qualify for Section 8 Housing in Iowa
+## Maximum Income to Qualify for Section 8 Housing in Des Moines Iowa

 To qualify for Section 8 Housing Choice Voucher program in Des Moines, applicants must meet a number of eligibility requirements.
 These requirements include:

-Income limits: In Iowa, households must have a gross income that is at or below 50% of the area median income to be eligible for Section 8 housing.
+>Income limits: In Iowa, households must have a gross income that is at or below 50% of the area median income to be eligible for Section 8 housing.
 The exact income limits may vary depending on the size of the household and the region of the state in which they reside.

 Current income limits published by The [Des Moines Municipal Housing Agency 2309 Euclid Ave, Des Moines, IA 50310 - 515-323-8950, housing@dmgov.org](https://www.dsm.city/departments/DMMHA/section_8_housing_choice_voucher_program.php) include:
 |Household Size|Maximum Income|